inbo/Python_Toolkit_HPR_Detection/README.md

 To make sure all dependancies for the package are correct, we will work in a Virtual Environment: It's highly recommended to use a virtual environment to avoid conflicts with other projects.
 Here we give the instruction to do so using (mini)conda.

 1. **Open a (anaconda) terminal**
+To interat with anaconde, start anaconda in a terminal.
+For Windows you best open a anaconda powershell.

 2. **Create and activate new conda environment**
 Check if the python version is declared correctly (see `pyproject.toml`) and change if needed.
 Make sure to include pip in the creation of the environment!
 You can change the name of the new environment from `INBO_microrelief`to something of your liking.